La Tilma opens kitchen to public, community members in need

 Since pandemic food wasn’t being served every Sunday.
 However, on Easter, the restaurant decided to open its doors to the public and will remain open on Sundays from 8am to 2pm with a big menu.

-La Tima caters food to people who are in the two block radius, Martinez also cooks for the nuns at Sacred Heart Church on Mondays.
+La Tilma caters food to people who are in the two block radius, Martinez also cooks for the nuns at Sacred Heart Church on Mondays.

 “So we make this really cool asian BBQ ribs, with rice and cilantro, and then we also make enchiladas with a bunch of cheese and with red chile, with the same rice as well.”
 Martinez said.